-Do you wish to be less angry, less judgmental, more responsive, and more connected to our children?
-Here’s the single anger management tip that will take you a step closer to the parent who you want to be.
+Do you wish to be less angry, less judgmental, more responsive, and more connected to your children?
+Here’s the single anger management tip that you need.

 Imagine you’re walking down the street, minding your own business, when suddenly someone bumps into you.
 Within a fraction of a second your muscles contract, your blood boils, and you are all ready to turn backwards and shout out an automatic “what the hell do you think you’re doing??”.